 So far, so good!

 Next, he needs to use a local anesthetic called Citanest Plain - it doesn't have any adrenalin in it, and it is neutral on the acidity scale, with a pH of close to 7.
 Nearly all other dental anesthetics are acidic - it's like injecting lemon juice!
 OUCH!.
-Your dentist should just put a couple of drops in there first, then wait another 3 minutes.
+Your dentist should just put a couple of drops of the Citanest Plain in there first, then wait another 3 minutes.

 Then he should VERY SLOWLY add the rest of the Citanest Plain.
 If this is done very slowly, over about 4 minutes, you shouldn't feel a thing.

 Now you need to wait 2 minutes while the gum goes numb.
 The Citanest works very quickly, producing a rapid and profound numbness in the area, but it doesn't last long, so the dentist has to add a second shot, but this time with a different, longer lasting anesthetic.

 I believe that the best for root canal is Articaine 4%.
 Again, the dentist should give the shot very slowly, taking about 4 minutes over it.
 It's like getting a shot in slow-motion, but you DO NOT feel anything.